Configuring Service and Topology Exchange Protocol (STEP)

 Use the information in this section to enable routers to connect to the STEP repository on the conductor and build their STEP documents.
 Additionally, information about configuring reporting parameters, and using the show commands to view STEP details is provided.

 The STEP repository is located on the Conductor, and the repository process runs by default.
-Using the step-repo command to assign the IP Address allows the routers to connect to the repository and build the STEP document.
-Use the following commands to enable the STEP repository on the Conductor.
+Use the step-repo command to assign the IP Address for the repository on the conductor.
+The routers use this address to connect to the repository and build the STEP document.

 The weighted moving average and reporting delay parameters can be configured per neighborhood: